 2. Apply to the respective doctoral committee for admission to doctoral studies

 Once a professor has agreed to supervise your doctorate, you can apply to the respective doctoral committee for admission to your desired doctoral studies.
 For the address of the relevant dean’s office / doctoral committee, please see the examination board websites.

-Please note: In general, registering at the International Office is not mandatory for doctoral studies.
+Please note: In general, registering at the International Office is not mandatory for many doctoral studies (except for faculties 9 to 13).
 If you wish to register, please follow steps 3-5.
 The documents you will need to present to the dean’s office / doctoral committee will also be required when you register at the International Office.